 For some hardware changes, you may need to remove preinstalled adapter cards.
+For instructions on removing adapter cards, see page 86.
 If these adapter cards have cables attached, disconnect them.
 (Be sure to notice where the cables connect to the cards.
 You will need to reattach the cables when you reinstall the adapter cards.)